brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

 While fixing this bug we've gotten confused multiple times due to unclear terminology or missing concepts.
 So we'll start this with some clarifications:

-* The terms 'master' or 'peer' denote a shared mount.
+* The terms "master" or "peer" denote a shared mount.
   A shared mount belongs to a peer group.

 * A peer group is a set of shared mounts that propagate to each other.